Rust-Bytes/weekly-challenges/src/challenges/challenge-16.md

+### Solution

 <details>
 <summary>Click to Show/Hide Solution</summary>

-This question demonstrates two different meanings of ...
+This question demonstrates two different meanings of ..

 In expression position, .. is the syntax for constructing various types of ranges.
 Here the expression (0, 1, ..) is a tuple with three elements, the third one having type RangeFull.